DeivanaiThiyagarajan/Multi-Image-Super-Resolution-for-Medical-Images/README.md

 - **For probabilistic predictions & uncertainty:** **FastDDPM** offers a principled way to model the data distribution and generate multiple plausible completions.
 This is useful when you need uncertainty estimates or want to ensemble predictions.

 - **Combined evaluation caveats:** When reporting results for publication or comparison, **always separate metrics by spacing** (1.5mm vs 3.0mm) to fairly compare against SOTA methods that may focus on one spacing only.
 Our aggregated SSIM (~0.72) is lower than single-spacing methods (which may report 0.75-0.80) because we evaluate both difficult (3mm) and easy (1.5mm) cases together.

-## Next actions I can take for you
-- Add a script that computes per-case metrics split by spacing and writes to CSV.
-This helps show explicitly why aggregated SSIM is lower.
-- Add a small demo runner that saves a few example visualizations to `results/` for quick inspection.
-- Pin `torch` and `torchvision` variants for CUDA/CPU if you want explicit install instructions.